barbazul/1kfa/mod_guide_player.md

-##

-# Encumberance
+# Encumberance Penalties

-Your character has a movement speed, a certain lightness-of-foot, they carry a certain amount of equipment and items, and they carry a certain amount of wealth.
+Your character has a movement speed, a certain lightness-of-foot, they carry a certain amount of equipment and items, and perhaps even a certain amount of wealth or treasure.
-All this is tracked with the Slot Cards.

 Daily-use amounts of money and food are not tracked.
 It is assumed your character will always be able to scrounge a meal somehow.

-Movement speed is not an exact measurement in meters-per-second.
-It will matter when attempting moves where being laden with loot and gear matters.
-Particularly moves with the tag "UNENCUMBERED".
-When any of your Slot Cards is flipped over to the "ENCUMBERED" face, your character may not perform any "UNENCUMBERED" moves.

-You have 2 Slot Cards - one of them tracks your items, and the other tracks your Wealth and Pack.
-(Pack is a non-specific placeholder for all the miscelaneous gear your character is carrying)

-When you gain item cards, Wealth cards, or Pack cards, place them on the appropriate labeled slot of your Slot Cards.
-If the Unencumbered face of a Slot Card doesn't have room, flip it over to the ENCUMBERED face.
+Unless it is relevant to the drama of the fictional situation or inspired by the Touchstone List, small monetary transactions may be abridged or assumed.

+It is not necessary to exactly measure movement speed or the sizes of all the gear carried or to track the bodily position on which the gear is born.

+That said, there are some moves that are affected by how much *stuff* a character carries.
+These moves have the tag "UNENCUMBERED", and declare an encumberance penalty in their descriptions.

-You can drop items, Wealth and Pack at any time during the game, as long as it makes sense in the fiction.
+Note that your character can drop items, and equipment at any time during the game, as long as it makes sense in the fiction.

-Some Item cards require more than 1 slot.

 # Moves - Good Thing I Brought, Do a Flashback, Critical Success, Take a Breather